FAQs | On Delivering Electives at NLSIU

 Can I stay on campus while I teach?

-For intensive elective faculty – accommodation up to 12 days will be provided by the University.
+Accommodation on campus will be provided by the University for visiting faculty members teaching the course upto 10 consecutive days.
 If the faculty wants to extend the duration of their stay, the accommodation will be provided on a chargeable basis, at the prevailing rates, subject to availability.

 How much time do I need to commit?